Personalize your DealNews Experience

 Given that Sony also sells two UltraHD video cameras used for shooting films and television, as well as the 4K projectors used in cinemas to project such movies, it's not surprising that they're making a big investment in the technology.
 They've already struck deals to film and potentially broadcast this year's Wimbledon and next year's FIFA World Cup tournaments in 4K.

-While Blu-rays are capable of holding 4K content, most agree that the future of the advancement lies in streaming.
+While Blu-rays are capable of holding 4K content, most agree that the future of the advancement lies in streaming, which is possible with a Smart TV or streaming media player.
 Netflix, which already shoots its successful original series, House of Cards, in 4K told The Verge that it plans to deliver 4K content within the next two years.

 Many plans are afoot for the future, but 4K content is still largely nonexistent.
 And when it does become available, some worry that today's sets won't be able to handle its content: it will likely be compressed using HEVC, which current HDTVs aren't equipped to decode.
 Elsewhere on the 4K horizon, there's speculation that the next MacBook Pro will be capable of creating and editing UltraHD content, and Panasonic is hoping to go 4K in a big way in 2014.
 But none of this has come to pass yet.